maximeish/my_portfolio_frontend/README.md

 - The user is also able to cancel their subscription status.

-- The user is able to update their account information; username, email, password and he/she is also able to delete his/her account.
+- The user is able to update their account information; username, password and he/she is also able to delete his/her account.

 # usage